ListBox — Smart UI JavaScript API

 700

-<smart-list-box incremental-search-delay='group'></smart-list-box>
+<smart-list-box incremental-search-delay="group"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.incrementalSearchDelay = mygroup;
+el.incrementalSearchDelay = mygroup;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let incrementalSearchDelay = listbox.incrementalSearchDelay;
+const incrementalSearchDelay = el.incrementalSearchDelay;

 Sets or retrieves the current incremental search mode.
 By default, incremental search is enabled, allowing users to begin searching by typing while the ListBox is focused.
 This mode enables real-time filtering or selection as the user types, making it easier to quickly find items in the list.